From studying to studio: tips for recent graduates

 If it’s printed, make sure your portfolio doesn’t smell!
 However odd this sounds, if your portfolio smells of smoke or an overly fragrant Yankee Candle (spoken from experience), it’s not the best way to leave a lasting impression!

 If your interview doesn’t result in an internship, stay positive.
 What can you take away from this?
 Are they able to give you some feedback as to how you came across, improvements for projects, etc.?

 Working nine to five: Be willing to learn

 Communication is key.
 Make sure you ask for help as you’re there to learn and no one is expecting you to know everything.
 Be open and willing to to take on advice, get involved, and say yes.
 You will be surrounded by people who have lots of experience and will be able to give you valuable insights, so listen carefully.
 If you’re being briefed on a job or you’re being given feedback, make sure you take notes so that you can refer back to them and use them as a checklist.

 Bring your A-game

 You’ve got your foot in the door, so now it’s time to go above and beyond to make yourself indispensable.
 Show initiative and shine!
 When you’re working on a project, give it everything and push yourself creatively, even if it’s coming up with an extra few ideas on the journey home.
-We’ve cleared a desk for interns who made themselves indispensible and carved out a job for themselves even when there wasn't a job originally.
+We’ve cleared a desk for interns who made themselves indispensable and carved out a job for themselves even when there wasn’t a job originally.
 We have also recommended good interns to friends at other studios.